What is RSOC and How Does It Work: The Ultimate Guide

 At ClickFlare, we’ve come up with a way to attribute revenue on a click level!

-If you’re not familiar with ClickFlare, it’s a click-based tracking software that works for any business model (affiliate, ecom, lead gen and more), but it offers many unique features specifically for search arbitrage, and now RSOC as well.
+If you’re not familiar with ClickFlare, it’s a click-based tracking software that works for any business model such as affiliate, ecom, lead gen, and more, but it offers many unique features specifically for search arbitrage, including RSOC.

-ClickFlare is one of the first trackers to establish a direct API integration with System1 and ExplorAds RSOC feeds.
-We’re already in contact with other providers to be able to offer more RSOC integrations soon.
+ClickFlare is one of the first trackers to establish a direct API integration with System1, ExplorAds and three other major RSOC feeds.
+We’re already working on more RSOC integrations.

 This direct integration means that we will automatically import revenue from these monetization platforms.
 All you need to do is input your account details (e.g., username, authentication key).